 I recommend wearing comfortable shoes because this closed-in market covers a lot of areas.
 Don’t be afraid if you see random skull-shaped ceramics because they are a locally crafted specialty.
 As you walk through the aisles of this market that sometimes spills out into the alleyways, take advantage of the free food that the local’s handout such as grilled sweetcorn.
 You are going to love it!

 ✦ The Tuesday market – Tianguis de los Martes

-This is another free market to visit while in San Miguel but it’s only open on Tuesdays, hence the name.
-This enormous market is situated across the road from the Plaza la Luciérnaga.
-It is a popular, open-market that locals love to visit because it sells unique items such as antiques, hand-blown glass, and even hand-made furniture.
-The only recommendation I would give when visiting this market is to arrive early because you can enjoy a more pleasurable (and less crowded) shopping experience!
+This is another free market to visit while in San Miguel, but it’s only open on Tuesdays, hence the name.
+This enormous market is situated across the road from the Plaza la Luciérnaga (a shopping mall ex-pats call Liverpool).
+The market is a popular, open-market that mostly locals love to visit because it sells unique items such as tennis shoes, clothes, antiques, hand-blown glass, and even hand-made furniture.
+The only recommendation I would give when visiting this market is to arrive early.
+You may be the only gringo there, so know your Spanish!